wazuh/wazuh-documentation/source/installation_guide/installing-manager/other-methods/sources_installation.rst

 Wazuh API
 ---------------------------------------------------

 1. It is required NodeJS >= 4.6.1 in order to run the API.
 If you do not have NodeJS installed or your version is older than 4.6.1, we recommend to add the official repositories because they have more recent versions.
-Also, it is required the *pip* package.

 **Debian, Ubuntu, and other Debian-based systems**
 ::